-Join Fellowship Hall & Recovery Communities of North Carolina for
+Join Fellowship Hall & Recovery Communities of North Carolina for a panel discussion

 The Art of Self-Advocacy…